 Although a fatty supplement, fish oil can actually increase your metabolic rate allowing you to burn more calories and work more efficiently to burn fat to see that bodybuilding aesthetic.
 By not taking in the proper nutrients, it can be easy to burn lean muscle instead of fat, which is quite the opposite of what you want to do.
 With a solid training routine, this can be very effective with fat loss (2).
 With fish oil in your dietary regiment, you can keep your body replenished with what it needs while not compromising your goal of increasing lean muscle and losing fat.
 That desired, shredded physique is right around the corner for you to enjoy all the benefits of a great body, as well as watching you achieve those bodybuilding goals and help increase muscle protein while losing body fat each and every day for that daily dose of exercise.
 Just what people want and need to reduce their weight and lead healthier lives.

 Promotes Heart Health

-Maintaining a healthy heart goes without saying for anyone, athlete or not.
+Maintaining a healthy heart goes without saying for anyone, bodybuilding athlete or not.
 But for those who constantly work out and keep the body pushed to the max, keeping your heart in top shape is often taken for granted.
 Fish oil is great for preventing plaque build-up in the heart and can lower blood pressure, which can improve blood circulation and keep you pumping efficiently.
-While also assisting in cholesterol control, fish oil can lower your risk of a heart attack (3).
+While also assisting in cholesterol control, fish oil can help lower your risk of a heart attack (3).